-Unless otherwise stated, the information in this document was valid as at March 2024.
+Unless otherwise stated, the information in this document was valid as at February 2024.
 Rathbones is the trading name of Rathbones Investment Management Limited, which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
 Registered office: Port of Liverpool Building, Pier Head, Liverpool L3 1NW.
 Registered in England No. 01448919.
-Rathbones Financial Planning is a trading name of Rathbones Investment Management Limited, which is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority.
+Rathbone Investment Management (Financial Planning), referred to as Rathbone Financial Planning, is a trading name of Rathbones Investment Management Limited.
 Not all the services and investments described are authorised or regulated by the Prudential Regulation Authority or the Financial Conduct Authority.
-Rathbones Financial Planning are not general tax advisers, nor do we provide tax advice, however as part of our recommendations to our clients we will consider the tax implications of any proposed course of action.
+Rathbone Financial Planning are not general tax advisers, nor do we provide tax advice, however as part of our recommendations to our clients we will consider the tax implications of any proposed course of action.
 Any advice is provided in the context of general advice and should not be relied upon by clients for the purposes of establishing their taxation liability.
 Provision of trust, tax and company administration services are provided by Rathbones Trust Company Limited (RTC).
 Provision of legal services is provided by Rathbones Legal Services Limited (RLS), a wholly owned subsidiary of RTC.
 RLS is authorised and regulated by the Solicitors Regulation Authority.
 It should be noted that any services provided by RTC are not regulated by the Financial Conduct Authority nor the Prudential Regulation Authority.
 All of the companies named above are wholly owned subsidiaries of Rathbones Group Plc.
-Head office: 8Finsbury Circus, London EC2M 7AZ.
+Head office: 8 Finsbury Circus, London EC2M 7AZ.
 Registered in England No. 01000403 Tel +44 (0)20 7399 0000.
 The information and opinions expressed herein are considered valid at publication, but are subject to change without notice and their accuracy and completeness cannot be guaranteed.
-No part of this document may be reproduced in any manner without prior permission.
-Copyright © 2024 Rathbones Group Plc
+No part of this document may be reproduced in any manner without prior permission. © 2024 Rathbones Group Plc